Swimming pools, spas and their safety barriers

 It is the home-owner's responsibility to install the safety barrier.
 Make contact with your real estate agent to request that a safety barrier be installed as a matter of urgency.
 Do not use the pool until the safety barrier has been installed and you have received proof from the real estate agent that a building permit has been issued and the certificate of final inspection has been provided to the home-owner.

 4. I have recently purchased a temporary inflatable swimming pool.
 Does it require a building permit and a safety barrier?

 The construction or installation of temporary or inflatable pools and spas does not require a building permit.
-However, if they hold more than 30cm of water they must have appropriate safety barriers and a building permit is required before the construction or installation of the safety barrier can occur.
+However, if they hold more than 30cm of water, they must have appropriate safety barriers and you must obtain a building permit before the construction or installation of the safety barrier can occur.
 The temporary or inflatable pool or spa should not be used until the safety barrier has been installed and a certificate of final inspection has been issued by the relevant building surveyor.